International Association for Engineering Geology and the Environment: The birth of the IAEG

-During the XXII International Geological Congress (IGS) in New Delhi, on 12 December 1964, the Israeli geologist Asher Shadmon remarked that "quarry materials and mineral products used in engineering" were not being discussed and proposed that the IUGS should create and fund an international permanent commission dedicated to that topic.
-Other geologists at the congress suggested that the commission should cover also the relationship between the materials in their natural place and the work of engineers.
+During the XXII International Geological Congress (IGS) in New Delhi, on 12 December 1964, the Israeli geologist Asher Shadmon remarked that quarry materials and mineral products used in engineering were not being properly discussed, and proposed the IUGS create and fund an international permanent commission dedicated to the topic.
+Other geologists at the congress suggested that the commission also examine the relationship between the materials in their natural place and the work of engineers.

-On 17 December the assembly voted the following motion unanimously: "It is recommended that a distinct Commission of "Engineering Geology" should be established in the context of International Geological Congresses.[…] The objective of the Commission and its Sub-commissions would be to promote the knowledge and dissemination of appropriate information, gather ´case-histories´, prepare literature reviews and relevant catalogues, provide information on completed or ongoing research, gather statistical geological data on the industries and determine the list of further research required".
+On 17 December the assembly voted the following motion unanimously: "It is recommended that a distinct Commission of "Engineering Geology" should be established in the context of International Geological Congresses.[…] The objective of the Commission and its Sub-commissions would be to promote the knowledge and dissemination of appropriate information, gather ´case-histories´, prepare literature reviews and relevant catalogues, provide information on completed or ongoing research, gather statistical geological data on the industries, and determine the list of further research required".

-On 19 December, although the interest in engineering geology was high, due to scarcity of resources that did not allow to support a new permanent commission, the executive committee of the IUGS proposed to create a small committee, headed by Shadmon, in charge of producing and presenting a report on the state of the situation by contacting the International Society for Soil Mechanics and the International Society for Rock Mechanics, as well as existing national societies of engineering geology.
+On 19 December the interest in engineering geology was high, but due to scarcity of resources they were unable to support a new permanent commission.
+The executive committee of the IUGS proposed to create a small committee, headed by Shadmon, in charge of producing and presenting a report on the state of the situation by contacting the International Society for Soil Mechanics and the International Society for Rock Mechanics, as well as existing national societies of engineering geology.

 However, on 21 December the delegates decided to immediately hold a new session during which the International Association for Engineering Geology (IAEG) was unanimously created.
 Besides Asher Shadmon, the founding members were Marcel Arnould (France), G. Bain (USA), M.S.
 Balasundaram (India), L.M.C.
 Calembert (Belgium), R.S.
 Chaturvedi (India), G.C.
 Chowdhary (India), E. Beneo (Italy), K. Erguvanli (Turkey), A. Hamza (India), M.S.
 Jain (India), L.E.
 Kent (South Africa), V.S.
 Krishnaswamy (India), J.D.S.
 Lakshmaman (France), A.R.
 Mahendra (India), M. Manfredi (Italy), V. Prasad (India), B. Ramchandran (India), J.Th.
 Rosenqvist (Norway), B. Sanatkumar (India), P.B.
 Srinivasan (India), L.S.
 Srivastava (India) and M. Zapata (Spain).
 They elected a provisional committee to steer the initial activity.